Slavery and religion: Islam

-The corpus of hadith attributed to Muhammad or his Companions contains a large store of reports enjoining kindness toward slaves.
+The corpus of the hadiths which are attributed to Muhammad or his Companions contain a large store of reports which enjoin kindness toward slaves.
 Chouki El Hamel has argued that the Quran recommends gradual abolition of slavery, and that some hadith are consistent with that message while others contradict it.
 Muhammad forbade torturing slaves and advised their masters to treat them well.
-He also forbade their masters to refer to them as "slaves" but refer to them as "my young man".
+He also forbade their masters from referring to them as "slaves" but he allowed their masters to refer to them as "my young man".

-According to Dror Ze'evi, early Islamic dogma set out to improve conditions of human bondage.
-It forbade enslavement of free members of Islamic society, including non-Muslims (dhimmis) residing under Islamic rule.
-Islam also allowed the acquisition of lawful non-Muslim slaves who were imprisoned, slaves purchased from lands outside the Islamic state, as well as considered the boys or girls born to slaves as slaves.
+According to Dror Ze'evi, early Islamic dogma set out to improve the conditions of human bondage.
+It forbade the enslavement of free members of Islamic society, including non-Muslims (dhimmis) who lived under Islamic rule.
+Islam also allowed the acquisition of lawful non-Muslim slaves who were imprisoned, the acquisition of slaves who were purchased in lands which were located outside the Islamic state, as well as the designation of boys or girls who were born to slaves as slaves.
 Islamic law treats a free man and a slave unequally in sentencing for an equivalent crime.
 For example, traditional Sunni jurisprudence, with the exception of Hanafi law, objects to putting a free man to death for killing a slave.
 A slave who commits a crime may receive the same punishment as a free man, a punishment half as severe, or the master may be responsible for paying the damages, depending on the crime.
-According to Ze'evi, Islam considered the master to own the slave's labor, a slave to be his master's property to be sold or bought at will, and that the master was entitled to women slave's sexual submission.
+According to Ze'evi, Islam considered the master to be the owner of the slave as well as the beneficiary of the slave's labor, a slave was the property of his or her master and as a result, he or she could be sold or bought at will, and the master was entitled to demand sexual submission from women who were his slave's.

-The Islamic law (sharia) allows the taking of non-Muslims as slaves, during religious wars or jihad.
+During religious wars or jihads, the Islamic law (the sharia) allows Muslims to take non-Muslims as slaves.
 In the early Islamic communities, according to Kecia Ali, "both life and law were saturated with slaves and slavery".
 War, tribute from vassal states, purchase and children who inherited their parent's slavery were the sources of slaves in Islam.
 In Islam, according to Paul Lovejoy, "the religious requirement that new slaves be pagans and need for continued imports to maintain slave population made Africa an important source of slaves for the Islamic world."
 Slavery of non-Muslims, followed by the structured process of converting them to Islam then encouraging the freeing of the converted slave, states Lovejoy helped the growth of Islam after its conquests.